tagtag

 What Is Mediation?

 Mediation is a form of alternative dispute resolution (ADR).
-During a mediation session, a mediator (usually a retired judge or neutral attorney) will attempt to help you and the other side find common ground on which to construct a mutually beneficial settlement.
+During a mediation session, a mediator (usually a retired judge or neutral attorney) will attempt to help you and the other side find common ground to construct a mutually beneficial settlement.
 The mediator will use their experience in ADR to help both parties understand the practical and legal implications of the situation.
 The mediator will also communicate with each party individually so that they can speak frankly about what might be possible.

 If the mediation session is successful, both parties can save significant amounts of time and money by avoiding a courtroom trial.
 Mediation sessions have relatively low costs and can often result in a solution by the end of the day.